Kang-dot/cubrid-migration-analyzer/README.md

-The analyzer reads DDL metadata from an Oracle database and DML statements from XML mapper files when those sources are configured, validates them with the embedded CUBRID parser, and generates a report containing success and failure details.
+The analyzer reads DDL metadata from an Oracle database and DML statements from XML mapper files when those sources are configured, validates them with the embedded CUBRID parser or an online CUBRID target, and generates a report containing success and failure details.
 Failed statements are also assigned an estimated migration cost based on configurable rules.